-The Spain international missed Euro 2012 through injury and then made just 13 Liga appearances last season, before undergoing knee surgery in June.
+The Spain international missed Euro 2012 through injury and then made just 22 appearances in all competitions last season before undergoing knee surgery in June.

-He has since struggled to reclaim his starting berth at Camp Nou, having made just three more league outings this term, with Gerard Pique partnered by Javier Mascherano and Marc Bartra at the heart of the back four.
+He has since struggled to reclaim his starting berth at Camp Nou, having made just three more Primera Division outings this term, with Gerard Pique more often partnered by Javier Mascherano and Marc Bartra at the heart of the back four.

-As a result, a number of reports have suggested the Spain international could call it quits after the World Cup, but Puyol has now made it clear that the prospect of retirement does not figure high on his agenda.
+As a result, a number of reports have suggested that the Spain international could call it quits after the World Cup but Puyol is adamant that the prospect of retirement does not figure high on his agenda.

-"At the moment, I'm focused on finishing the season at Barcelona and then we'll see what happens," Puyol told TV3.
+"At the moment, I'm focused on finishing the season at Barcelona and then we'll see what happens," the veteran told TV3.